pjakiela/ECON379/exercises/E11C-power-with-clusters.md

-Notice that `y` is the sum of a cluster-specific error term, which is normally distributed with mean zero and variance one (because the `rnormal()` command takes draws from a standard normal random variable), and an observation specific error term, which is also a standard normal - plus a treatment effect which is zero at present, but is in any case not stochastic.
+Notice that `y` is the sum of a cluster-specific error term, which is normally distributed with mean zero and variance one (because the `rnormal()` command takes draws from a standard normal random variable), and an observation-specific error term, which is also a standard normal - plus a treatment effect which is zero at present, but is in any case not stochastic.
 So, `y` is a random variable that is the sum of two independent standard normals.
 We know that the variance of two independent random variables is the sum of their variances.
 Given this, what is the variance of `y`?
 (I am asking for the expected or population